UoB-COMSM0110/2024-group-9/README.md

   - competitive player
   - player with physical accessibility requirements
 - Game developers
-- Markers (who have 5 mins max to play the game)
+- Markers (who have a maximum of five minutes to play and evaluate the game)

 ### User stories